CodeableSystems/shdw-drive-jamstack/README.md

 5. Upload
 `npx gulp upload`
+this command will upload any new files as well as replaced the edited ones.
+Be sure to build first.

 6. Done
 you can access your website at `https://shdw-drive.genesysgo.net/<storageaccount>/index.html` or you can go to sdrive.app and claim a subdomain such as `jamstack.shadoweb.app` on the `shadoweb.app` domain.